TAIsRich/chuwa0403/ShortQuestions/hw1.md

 Please see the README.md

-### 2. practice git using the platform. list the git commands you learned
+### 2. Practice git using the platform. list the git commands you learned

 git commit: save changes